 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This edition was published by HarperCollins on September 7, 2010 in hardcover and has 360 pages.
+This action & adventure, fantasy is a hardcover edition that was published by HarperCollins on September 7, 2010 and has 360 pages.

 First in The Familiars fantasy series for young middle-grade readers and revolving around three magical familiars: an orphan cat, a blue jay, and a frog.

 In 2010, The Familiars was nominated for the Goodreads Choice Award.

 This is a fun and easy-to-read story of three mismatched familiars who must trust in each other and work as a team to save their loyals.

 You can’t help laughing (and worrying!) for Aldwyn as he struggles to hide his lack of magical abilities and yet help his friends.
 Even more laughter ensues with Gilbert’s obsession with bugs…ewwww…and I don’t care how good Kalstaff’s beetle soup is!